Nsame’s double propels Young Boys past 10-man KF Tirana | Goal.com

 The Cameroon international beat goalkeeper Visar Bekaj twice in the second-half as Gerardo Seoane’s men progressed to the competition’s group stage.

-Having crashed out of the Champions League, Ndubuisi Egbo’s Albanian outfit were demoted to Europe’s second tier competition but they were unable to contain Young Boys firepower at the Wankdorf Stadium.
+Having crashed out of the Champions League, Ndubuisi Egbo’s Albanian outfit was demoted to Europe’s second-tier competition but they were unable to contain Young Boys; firepower at the Wankdorf Stadium.

-The game was a test of character for hosts who fluffed several scoring chances against a Tirana side that put up a solid defending.
+The game was a test of character for the hosts, who fluffed several scoring chances against a Tirana side that put up some solid defending.

 Three minutes before the half-time break, Christian Fassnacht broke the duck for Young Boys after heading home a cross from Cameroon star Moumi Ngamaleu.